pixnet/2018-pixnet-hackathon/demos/pixchef/README.md

 This is a demo implementation of "**Globally and Locally Consistent Image Completion**".

 ### Quick Start
-ℹ️ We arranged all scripts be executed as module, so the working directory for commands should be the parent directory of this folder(pixchef), i.e.:
+ℹ️ We arranged all scripts to be executed as module, so the working directory for commands should be the parent directory of this folder(pixchef), i.e.:

 ```
 $ pwd